-I don’t want to see that happen.
 I don’t want human life to become extinct.

 But I would like to see an end to these disgusting excesses and the rampant greed that continues, even now, during hard economic times.

 So, shut the fucking lights off when you leave the room.
-Get your fat ass on your bicycle or walk next time you go to work or the grocery store.
+Get yourself on your bicycle or walk next time you go to work or the grocery store.

 If it takes an economic crisis and the folding of great magazines like Wildlife Conservation Magazine to wake us up in America, perhaps everything that’s happening to the worldwide economy is happening for a reason.